 Mental health comprises your psychological and social wellbeing.
 It has a substantial impact on how you function, feel, and perform.
 It also helps evaluate how you handle stressful situations, coordinate with others, and make unconventional life choices.
 Mental health is crucial at every phase of life, from childhood and teenage through adulthood.

-There are many factors that affect the mental health of individuals, such as:
+Many factors affect the mental health of individuals, such as:

 - Genetics and biological hormones